It’s a well trodden path…

 But it is easy to see how an L&D greenfield (or brownfield) site can very quickly become heavy on delivering stuff.

-It’s also very easy to see how focusing on the core and building outwards creates a divide between L&D and the business.
+It’s also very easy to see how focusing on the core and building outwards creates a divide between the L&D function and the business.
 By solving the problem ‘we don’t have a core provision’ rather than ‘how can we best help our people to succeed in their roles – and for future roles?’ we can quickly become trapped in the core, as if it’s a prison… Which may not be a problem, until we look at the outermost ring on this diagram.

 In my experience, and what I’ve included in the outer ring, is what L&D is really in organisations to do – and why L&D is a profession and not just administration or an art.